Milestones (magazine)

-Milestones (or Milestones to the Kingdom) is a non-commercial, Bible magazine published annually by the Christadelphians.
-The magazine's focus is Bible prophecy, and its intention (according to the magazine's website) is to review the 'events of the past year in the light of Bible prophecy'.
+Milestones (or Milestones to the Kingdom) is an annual published by the Christadelphian Scripture Study Service.
+Its focus is Bible prophecy, and its intention (according to the magazine's website) is to review the 'events of the past year in the light of Bible prophecy'.
 The 2007 edition (Milestones to the Kingdom 2006: A Review of the World Events of 2006 in the Light of Bible Prophecy) is the 30th issue.
 Milestones Updates also appear quarterly in another Christadelphian publication, The Bible Magazine, and Milestones Snippets (an email list covering current affairs articles 'of interest to students of Bible prophecy') is available approximately twice a week.

-The main author of the magazine is a Christadelphian from the UK, Donald Pearce from Rugby, Warwickshire.
+The main author is a Christadelphian from the UK, Donald Pearce from Rugby, Warwickshire.
 Until 1992 Donald's father, Graham, wrote it and in 1993 & 1994 father and son wrote it together.
-The publisher is the Australian-based Christadelphian Scripture Study Service (CSSS).
-All members of the CSSS are active members of Christadelphian congregations subscribing to the Birmingham Amended Statement of Faith (BASF).
+Subscriptions and limited back issues are available to order from the Milestones and CSSS websites.